Bklieger/ai4collab-bruno/CONTRIBUTING.md

 ## Review Process

 Once you submit a PR, the project maintainers will review your changes.
 The review process might include suggestions for improvements or requests for changes.
-Be open to feedback and willing to make the necessary adjustments.

 ## Reporting Issues